Does CBD Show Up on a Drug Test?

 Factors that Influence CBD Detection Time

 Several things affect the length of time CBD is detectable in your system after using it.
-This includes:
+This is typically around 30 days.
+These factors include:

 - Dosage: the higher the dose, the longer it will remain in your system.